dennisthemenace2/gpHist/README.md

 This package provides a Gaussian Process with histogram intersection kernel and variance approximations.
 The package is design to provide a high speed for estimation of the Gaussian Process.
 Therefore, it only encompasses a very limited number of functions and is supposed to be light weight.

+This source code is part of the publication:
+Becker, D. (2017).
+Analysis of the Histogram Intersection Kernel for Use in Bayesian Optimization, 7(6), 337–345. doi:10.7763/IJMO.2017.V7.609

 ## Installation

 ```{r, eval = FALSE}